Henry Sutherland Edwards

 Henry Sutherland Edwards (1828–1906) was a British journalist.

+Biography

-He was born in London, and educated in London and France.
+He was born in Hendon on 5 September 1828, and educated in London and France.
 He was correspondent of The Times at the coronation of Alexander II of Russia, in the camp of the insurgents at Warsaw (1862–63), and at German army headquarters during the Franco-Prussian War.

 In 1865 he took over the role of chief music critic on The Morning Post from Howard Glover and he was a regular contributor to The Pall Mall Gazette.
+He was the first editor of the weekly illustrated newspaper The Graphic.

+He died at his home in London on 21 January 1906, and was buried at St. John's Cemetery in Woking.